tmgthb/Autonomous-Agents/README.md

 [V-STaR: Training Verifiers for Self-Taught Reasoners](https://arxiv.org/abs/2402.06457)

 - V-STaR: Enhancement to STaR-method.
 Uses during self-improvement not only correct, but as well incorrect solutions generated to train a verifier using DPO, where is judged correctness of the model-generated solutions.
-- Iterating V-STaR multiple rounds generates progressively better reasoners and verifiers by increasing GSM8K performance significantly from base STaR-method.
+- Iterating V-STaR multiple rounds generates progressively better reasoners and stronger verifiers by increasing GSM8K performance significantly from base STaR-method.
+- Addresses the aspect of data efficiency by being able to improve both from correct and incorrect solutions.

 ---